projectGreenbelt/GreenToad/README.md

 - [Heroku](https://projectgreenbelt.herokuapp.com/)

 <b>Project Management</b>
+- We are using Github flow to manage this project with Github's interactive project board to track issues that will be resolved through pull requests.

+<b>Future Development</b>
+- In the future, we would like to add more features to the Social page that would show more location specific content.
+Also, we would like to add more widgets to the home page such as a list of all the trails on the Greenbelt and their current conditions.
+There really is an endless amount of possibilites that we could work with in this space to benefit the user.
+- App speed and performance wise, we would like to work more with Ternary Operators to conditionally render almost all of the content on the page with having to refresh/reload.
+For example, when checking into a specific location, a ternary operator will fire off and conditionally render the Posts and submitPosts components to the home page intsead of redirecting the routing to a "new" page.
+We believe this would make the website much more dynamic and truer to the vision that we believe a highly responsive React App should be.

-- We are using Github flow to manage this project.
-It is an interactive project board to track issues that will be resolved through pull requests.
-If you would like to contribute to our idea, make a pull request and we will do our best to respond as quickly as we can!
+If you would like to contribute to our idea code wise, make a pull request and we will do our best to respond as quickly as we can!
+Or just give us some money and we will do it for you! ;)

 ### Team Members
 1. [James Tobey](https://github.com/jctobey)
 2. [Mark Mayfield](https://github.com/themarcusaurelius)